Beth did not always know she was going to be a lawyer.

 Beth graduated first in her class at University of Maryland School of Law in 1990.
 After law school, she clerked for two appellate judges (one state, one federal) before joining a Washington, D.C. firm with a national practice in both civil and criminal law.

-When she tired of the big city life, Beth took a job working for the Federal Defenders Office in Spokane in 1994.
+In 1994, Beth transitioned from the big city life when she took a job with the Federal Defenders Office in Spokane.
 She transitioned into private practice with legendary Spokane trial lawyer Mary Schultz before starting her own practice in 1998.

 Since then, Beth has consulted for lawyers across the country in complex litigation matters.